Board of Trustees

 Dr. Ladisch has an international reputation in pediatric oncology and in histiocytosis, and is the author of more than 150 peer-reviewed articles in the areas of histiocytosis, cancer biology and immunology, and pediatric oncology, and he is on the editorial board of several journals.
 He has trained numerous graduate students and postdoctoral fellows, many of whom have gone on to academic positions.
 He is a member of several academic societies, including the Society for Pediatric Research and the American Association for Cancer Research, and is a Fellow of the American Academy of Pediatrics.
 His training activities also include a major role in developing the multidisciplinary graduate student training program at GWU, where he served as Director of the Institute for Biomedical Sciences.
 He is a member of the National Institutes of Health College of Scientific Reviewers.

 Dr. Ladisch’s laboratory focuses on membrane gangliosides, their synthesis and shedding, and their roles in cell signaling, tumor biology and immunology, as well as in some forms of childhood histiocytosis.
 His research has been funded by the National Institutes of Health since 1980.
-He is a founding member and past-president of the Histiocyte Society and Chairman of the Board of Trustees of the Histiocytosis Association.
+He is a founding member and past-president of the Histiocyte Society and former Chairman of the Board of Trustees of the Histiocytosis Association.